methodicalcloud/methodicalcloud-site/content/blog/diagram-the-damn-thing.md

 This whole thing started years ago with _Everything Should Be Virtual_, back when I was throwing spaghetti at the wall in the form of blog posts.
 A lot of that content was raw, unpolished, and experimental, but it helped me figure out what mattered.
 Spoiler: It was always about **seeing** how things worked.
 Diagrams were the throughline.

-Fast forward to now, and _Methodical Cloud_ is the grown-up version of that same idea, with a plan, a mission, and a podcast.
+Fast-forward to now, and _Methodical Cloud_ is the grown-up version of that same idea, with a plan, a mission, and a podcast.

 ## Why Diagrams Matter